vbaconnet-ledger/developer-portal/_docs/nano-app/marketing-requirements.md

 |-----------------------|------------------------|------------------------|------------------------|
 |  This requirement is: |    Not needed    |   Recommended     |   <b>Mandatory</b>     |

-The requirement is to submit a Google Doc containing the marketing plan that includes roadmap, dates, and actions.
+The requirement is to submit a Google Doc containing a marketing plan that includes roadmap, dates, and actions.
 See details below.

 ## Marketing actions